 The core concept was elegant: growth hormone has multiple effects—some related to growth and IGF-1 elevation, others related to fat metabolism.
 Researchers identified a specific fragment (amino acids 177-191) that appeared responsible for GH's lipolytic (fat-releasing) effects.
 By isolating this fragment, they hoped to create a peptide that burned fat without the diabetogenic effects (glucose elevation, insulin resistance) of full-length growth hormone¹.

-The tyrosine modification at position 177 was added to stabilize the molecule and prevent any residual HGH-like effects on IGF-1 or growth.
-This is why AOD-9604 doesn't require the same monitoring protocols as tesamorelin or HGH—it genuinely operates through a different mechanism⁴.
+The tyrosine modification at position 177 was added to stabilize the molecule and limit residual HGH-like effects on IGF-1 or growth.
+That mechanistic separation is why the trials did not record the IGF-1 and glucose signals that drive the monitoring protocols around tesamorelin and HGH⁴.

 AOD-9604 isolates the fat-mobilization signal from growth hormone without the hormonal complexity — no IGF-1 elevation, no glucose disruption, no growth effects.